StackStorm/st2-rbac-backend/README.md

 # RBAC Backend for StackStorm

+The RBAC backend started as part of StackStorm core repo and then moved out into a separate repo for enterprise purposes.
+Some enterprise features such as RBAC has been made open sourced as part of the donation to Linux Foundation in 2019.

 NOTE: Due to the original code structure and the code originally living as part of the open source StackStorm/st2 repo, some of the utility RBAC code is still part of the open source repo (that code is of little use without the permission resolving classes which